 Eco-friendly building materials are also best to be considered as sensible alternatives to those commonly in use.
 The production of cement produces highly damaging levels of emissions but it is now possible to buy an eco-friendly alternative which utilises recycled blast furnace slag.
 Many traditionalists favour the use of lime mortar in construction and plasterwork and some insulation materials can be made from recycled paper.
 Sustainability is one of the key requirements of a truly green material and fast growing plant material such as straw and bamboo have little adverse impact.
 Wood has of course always been used in building but in order to be regarded as being eco-friendly, it must be certified as being from a sustainable source.
 Wood offers many advantages and substantial structural timberwork is even regarded as withstanding fires better than steelwork as it can retain its structural strength long after steel has softened and deformed.
 It is already used extensively in smaller structures like the new trend for ‘glamping pods’.

-It does however have a reputation for having a limited life when used externally but recent developments have seen the appearance of “acetylated” wood which creates an extremely long life wood that has excellent stability.
-The best known being marketed under the trade-name Accoya.
+It does however have a reputation for having a limited life when used externally.
+However recent developments have seen the appearance of “acetylated” wood which creates an extremely long life wood guaranteed for 50 years when used for things like decking material, landscape timbers or exterior cladding.

 There is no denying that some incredible eco-friendly homes have been built often with great emphasis being put into how they fit into their surroundings.
 So turf roofs or straw walls all have their place as do “Earth-ships” constructed from recycled car tyres but most people will probably wish to sacrifice none of the comforts and convenience of modern living but simply enjoy knowing that their choice of construction materials has resulted in minimal environmental impact, is good for the planet and, as an added bonus, is probably also good for their bank balances!